Assault with a Deadly Weapon

 Aggravated Assault Defense in Tampa

-If you have been charged with aggravated assault, you need to speak with a criminal defense attorney as soon as possible.
-The legal team at Thomas & Paulk has years of experience handling these kinds of cases in Tampa Bay and the surrounding areas.
+If you have been charged with aggravated assault, you need to speak with a Tampa criminal defense attorney as soon as possible.
+The legal team at Thomas & Paulk has years of experience handling violent crimes in Tampa Bay and the surrounding areas.
 Your lawyer could be able to help protect you from the serious consequences you will suffer if you are convicted.